zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is used to calculate the sine function of number, the input is the radian value.
+Calculates the sine function of number, the input is the radian value.

 **Parameter description**: